Kylie Jenner Reportedly Pregnant With 1st Child

 At a recent event, Travis was reportedly telling people about the pregnancy and how his life is drastically going to change once the little one is born.
 Even wilder — there seems to be proof of the pregnancy on Kylie’s BFF Jordyn Woods‘ Snapchat too, as the reality star definitely seems to be sporting a baby bump in recent pics.
 A pregnancy could also explain why Kylie has laid low all summer — not even making an appearance at New York Fashion Week like she always does, AND not showing up for a family interview with Megyn Kelly.
 Kylie’s four months along in her pregnancy and is due in February, according to People magazine.

 “They started telling friends a few weeks ago,” a source for the media outlet dished.
 “The family has known for quite some time.
 She is REALLY excited and so is Travis!”
+The source added, “It is an unexpected but completely amazing turn of events that she could not be more excited or thrilled about.
+Everyone is overjoyed for her.
+This is the happiest she’s ever been.”
+Travis and Kylie began dating in April, soon after the makeup mogul split from her longtime off-again-on-again boyfriend Tyga, 27.

 Tell us, HollywoodLifers — are you shocked Kylie may be pregnant?